Baby Sleep Products That Actually Work — Canada 2026

 What is the best TOG rating for a baby sleep sack in a Canadian home?

-For a typical Canadian home kept at 20–22°C (Health Canada's recommended range), a 1.0 TOG sleep sack works for most of the year.
-Use a 0.5 TOG during warmer months or in very well-heated rooms, and a 2.5 TOG for colder Canadian winters.
-Always check the specific TOG rating on the packaging.
+For a home kept at Health Canada's recommended 20–22°C, a 1.0 TOG works for most of the year.
+Use a 0.5 TOG in warmer months or well-heated rooms, and a 2.5 TOG for colder Canadian winters or rooms that run cool.
+Always check the TOG on the packaging and pair it with a room thermometer so you're choosing by actual temperature, not guesswork.

 HALO SleepSack 1.0 TOG Cotton Wearable Blanket 2-Pack